Nitric Oxide Needs

 Athletes use beetroot juice and citrulline before training for a reason — and the reason is bigger for carriers of the reduced-function NOS3 variant.
 Which version you carry decides whether dietary nitrate is a casual addition or one of the most-actionable performance levers available.

 Nitric Oxide Needs is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the athletic performance spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the athletic performance spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →